Use of wood

 Increased use of wood in diverse ways and for multiple purposes

 Increasing the use of wood for various purposes has been set as the target in many strategies, including the National Forest Strategy 2025 and the Finnish Bioeconomy Strategy.
 Among the objectives of the Government Programme of Prime Minister Sipilä are the diversification and increase of the use of wood and raising its value added.
 One of the Government’s key projects is “Wood on the move and new products from forest”.
 By increasing the use of wood we aim to reduce the use of unrenewable natural resources, create new jobs and decrease the carbon footprint of various products.

-Links to Finnish organisations and associations related to forest industry
+Links to Finnish federations and associations related to use of wood